 Between the ages of 12 and 16 I was obsessed with baking.
 I was in the kitchen every weekend, sometimes trying out more than one recipe in a day, pretending I was on a show on the Food Network, whisking away and making the biggest mess you can imagine.
 I used to make cookies and cupcakes and desserts and I used to have the best time.
-Then for a long time I just stopped.
-Now, I think I’ve found that little spark again, the little Martha Stewart wannabe that lives in me is ready to get her mixing bowl out again, so you can expect some more sweet treats to be coming to the blog.

 I remember so well having been given all these recipe books and having to figure out what all the technical terms meant and how to make sure I was doing everything right.
 Google was (and still is) my best friend.
 But since I’m not a professional and I’m just here to share with you what works for me, I’m more than happy to break down all the technical talk so that you know exactly what you’re meant to be doing.

 What makes these cookies vegan?
 They don’t have eggs and uses soy milk instead of regular milk.
 Nothing too extravagant.
 Because veganism is not about extravagance.
 It’s about simplicity and health and delicious food.

 - 1 cup desiccated coconut